aimekzr/plsql_window_functions_28755_AIME/README.md

 #  About Me 🪄:
-My name is Kwizera Aime<br>This is my Database with pl/sql Assignment <br>Welcome everybody to collaborate!🕸️
+My name is Kwizera Aime<br>This is my Database with pl/sql Assignment project<br>Welcome everybody to collaborate!🕸️

 ## 🌐 Socials: